amplitude/amplitude-docs/content/collections/under-the-hood/en/event-tracking.md

 ## Assignment events

 Amplitude's evaluation servers or SDKs track assignment events as a result of either [remote evaluation](/docs/feature-experiment/remote-evaluation), or [local evaluation](/docs/feature-experiment/local-evaluation) using a server-side SDK configured for [automatic assignment tracking](#automatic-assignment-tracking).
 Use assignment events as a **heuristic exposure event** for server-side experiments, to **monitor** a flag or experiment while active, and to **debug** any issues.
-For server-side experiments where client-side exposure tracking isn't feasible, choose the Amplitude Assignment event as the exposure event when you set up your experiment.
+For server-side experiments where client-side exposure tracking isn't possible, choose the Amplitude Assignment event as the exposure event when you set up your experiment.

 You shouldn't need to track assignment events manually.